nuxeo/nuxeo/nuxeo-distribution/nuxeo-distribution-cap-gatling-tests/README.md

 # Launching

+## All in one

-## Setup a Nuxeo instance and run all simulations
+Setup a Nuxeo instance, get data, inject data into Redis, run all the simulations.

-This will import a default data set, start a server and run the following simulations:
-- Setup
-- CreateFolders
-- CreateDocuments
-- UpdateDocuments
-- Navigation
-- Cleanup

     mvn -nsu integration-test -Pbench